-One of the cheapest ways to transform your garden on a budget is to cut your lawn into a defined shape, ie a simple square, rectangle or circle!
-You can do this with a tape measure, piece of string and a spade.
-Depending on the size of your lawn it can be done in an afternoon.
+One of the cheapest ways to transform your garden on a budget is to cut your lawn into a defined shape, a simple square, rectangle or circle!
+You can do this with a tape measure, a piece of string and a spade.
+Some lawn feed, and a good watering will also do it the world of good.

 Clear the way

-Cleaning and weeding your paths and patios is a must.
-You can do this cheaply by borrowing or hiring a pressure washer to clean up paving or decking, this can make a huge difference to your outside space.
-Do consider gravel if you are thinking of creating a new path, as it can be a lot cheaper than buying paving.
-You still will need mark out the area and pin down a permeable membrane to stop the weeds coming through.
-A pale gravel can be a nice contrast to your lawn and planting, giving great results.
+Cleaning and weeding your paths and patios are a must to refresh your outside space.
+You can do this cheaply by borrowing or hiring a pressure washer to clean up paving or decking.
+This can make a huge difference.
+If you are thinking of creating a new path, gravel can be a great option, as it can be a lot cheaper than buying paving.
+You still will need to mark out the area and pin down a permeable membrane to stop the weeds from coming through.
+Using light gravel can be a nice contrast to your lawn and planting, giving great results.

 White, red, blue or yellow?
-There is a huge range of outdoor lights that can be bought online all year round and can add instant impact to your garden.
-Fairy lights can be arranged through shrub branches, or attached to furniture, static lights can be used to highlight a path or add drama to a tree.
-You can get solar powered versions of most lights if running the plug from your house will be an issue.
+There is a huge range of outdoor lights that can add instant impact to your garden.
+Fairy lights can be arranged through shrub branches, or attached to a trellis.
+Static lights can be used to highlight a path or add drama to a tree.
+You can also get solar-powered versions of most lights if running the plug from your house will be an issue.